thuduc/boom-cpp2python/README.md

 * Step 2 - ask Claude Code to use this conversion plan (see [PYTHON_CONVERSION_PLAN.md](PYTHON_CONVERSION_PLAN.md)) to implement all phases defined in the plan.
 Make sure the migration plan includes requirements for comprehensive test coverage of the converted code, via unit and integration tests.

 ### PoC Results
-* The [PYTHON_CONVERSION_PLAN.md](PYTHON_CONVERSION_PLAN.md) specified a migration timeline of 18 months, to be done in 8 phases.
+* The [PYTHON_CONVERSION_PLAN.md](PYTHON_CONVERSION_PLAN.md) specifies a migration timeline of 18 months, to be done in 8 phases.
 The conversion took Claude Code over 4 hours to complete.
 * The conversion effort by Claude Code did not perform a line-by-line conversion of the original C++ code into Python.
 It analyzed the entire C++ codebase before coming up with a new modular design, then scaffold the entire project, before proceeding with the C++ to Python conversion.
 * The converted Python code resides under boom_py/ directory
 * Successful passing of all unit and integration tests.
 See [boom_py/TEST_SUMMARY.md](boom_py/TEST_SUMMARY.md) for details.

 ## Running the code
 See [boom_py/README.md](boom_py/README.md)